isomerpages/bca-buildsg/_careers-and-opportunities/Careers that Build with our Landscape.md

 </div>
 <div class="isomer-card-body">
 <div class="isomer-card-title">Technology Provider</div>
-<div class="isomer-card-description">Technology providers are the digital spine of the sector, enabling greater
+<div class="isomer-card-description">Be the digital spine that enables greater productivity from robotics and
-productivity from robotics and automation to digital platforms and systems!</div>
+automation to digital platforms and systems.</div>
 </div>
 </div>
 </div>